 - 6.5.20 In order to control legal risks, it is important that adequate records of internal SARs are kept.
-This is usually done by the MLRO and would normally include details of: - all internal SARs made; - how the MLRO handled matters, including any requests for further information; - assessments of the information provided, along with any subsequent decisions about whether or not to await developments or seek extra information; - the rationale for deciding whether or not to make an external SAR; - any advice given to engagement teams about continued working and any consent requests made.
+This is usually done by the MLRO and would normally include details of: - All internal SARs made; - How the MLRO handled matters, including any requests for further information; - Assessments of the information provided, along with any subsequent decisions about whether or not to await developments or seek extra information; - The rationale for deciding whether or not to make an external SAR; - Any advice given to engagement teams about continued working and any DAML requests made.